makrai/notes/levelt99-spreading-BBS.md

 ## 5.3.2.
 The single-lemma-multiple-morpheme case. escort+ing

 ## 5.3.3.
-The single-concept-multiple-lemma, e.g. particle verbs
+The single-concept-multiple-lemma, eg particle verbs

 * Some experimental evidence on the encoding of particle verbs will be presented in section 6.4.4